-Scattered around town are a number of theatres, museums, and galleries for locals and visitors alike, while Lubbock also puts on a number of great local festivals with the National Cowboy Symposium being the highlight of the year.
+Scattered around town are a number of theaters, museums, and galleries for locals and visitors alike, while Lubbock also puts on a number of great local festivals with the National Cowboy Symposium being the highlight of the year.

 Located just a stone’s throw away from Dallas, wandering around Fort Worth is like stepping into the Wild West and it is sometimes known as ‘Cowtown’ due to its cowboy roots.

 There are various cowboy and cowgirl museums scattered around town where you can learn more about the local history and culture.
 You can even go to watch a rodeo or cattle drive if you feel like it.